nayanika2304/comps/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.2.

-Developed using Angular and Typescript to show the usage of modules such as routed and routing modules using Angular routing
+Developed using Angular and Typescript to show the usage of modules such as routed and routing modules using Angular routing Different components like a modal, accordion, table, tab menu, segments and styling

+Please visit the project at https://comps-taupe.vercel.app/
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.